Spin ice: Technical description

 In 1935, Linus Pauling noted that the hydrogen atoms in water ice would be expected to remain disordered even at absolute zero.
 That is, even upon cooling to zero temperature, water ice is expected to have residual entropy, i.e., intrinsic randomness.
 This is due to the fact that the hexagonal crystalline structure of common water ice contains oxygen atoms with four neighboring hydrogen atoms.
-In ice, for each oxygen atom, two of the neighboring hydrogen atoms are near (forming the traditional H_{2}O molecule), and two are further away (being the hydrogen atoms of two neighboring water molecules).
+In ice, for each oxygen atom, two of the neighboring hydrogen atoms are near (forming the traditional H2O molecule), and two are further away (being the hydrogen atoms of two neighboring water molecules).
 Pauling noted that the number of configurations conforming to this "two-near, two-far" ice rule grows exponentially with the system size, and, therefore, that the zero-temperature entropy of ice was expected to be extensive.
 Pauling's findings were confirmed by specific heat measurements, though pure crystals of water ice are particularly hard to create.

 Figure 2.
 Portion of a pyrochlore lattice of corner-linked tetrahedra.
 The magnetic ions (dark blue spheres) sit on a network of tetrahedra linked at their vertices.
 The other atoms (e.g. Ti and O) making the pyrochlore crystal structure are not displayed.
 The magnetic moments (light blue arrows) obey the two-in, two out spin ice rule over the whole lattice.
 The system is thus in a spin ice state.

 Spin ices are materials that consist of regular corner-linked tetrahedra of magnetic ions, each of which has a non-zero magnetic moment, often abridged to "spin", which must satisfy in their low-energy state a "two-in, two-out" rule on each tetrahedron making the crystalline structure (see figure 2).
 This is highly analogous to the two-near, two far rule in water ice (see figure 1).
 Just as Pauling showed that the ice rule leads to an extensive entropy in water ice, so does the two-in, two-out rule in the spin ice systems – these exhibit the same residual entropy properties as water ice.
 Be that as it may, depending on the specific spin ice material, it is generally much easier to create large single crystals of spin ice materials than water ice crystals.
 Additionally, the ease to induce interaction of the magnetic moments with an external magnetic field in a spin ice system makes the spin ices more suitable than water ice for exploring how the residual entropy can be affected by external influences.